block-hczhai/block2-preview/README.md

 The block2 code is developed as an improved version of [StackBlock](https://sanshar.github.io/Block/), where the low-level structure of the code has been completely rewritten.
-The block2 code is developed and maintained in Garnet Chan group at Caltech.
+The block2 code is developed and maintained in Garnet Chan group at Caltech and Initiative for Computational Catalysis at Flatiron Institute.

 Main contributors: